lsst/mops_daymops/tests/experimentScripts/README.txt

 ----------------------------

 Make sure you have dayMops set up via Eups.
-$ source /path/to/your/loadLSST.sh
+$ source /path/to/your/loadLSST.sh  (aka setlsst)
 $ setup mops_daymops

+You can now use $MOPS_HACKS/runFindTracklets.maxv.0.5.sh or
+$MOPS_HACKS/runFindTracklets.maxv.0.5.csh to run FindTracklets on all of the *miti files you just created.

-Modify the first three variables in runFindTracklets.maxv0.5.sh to suit your needs.
+Modify the first three variables (defining the location of findTracklets and your input/output data) to suit your needs.
+For most uses of these scripts they'll be fine.

 This script assumes you're using the C++ findTracklets.
 Currently, C++ findTracklets takes a limited set of command-line arguments; to adjust the fine-grained functionality you'll have to modify findTracklets.h and recompile (there should be